 June to September is peak season in Denpasar as most people visit Denpasar during this time.
-Schools are out and European tourists take their holidays during these months.
+Schools are out and European tourists take their vacations during these months.

 The wet season (October to March) is, in general, the low season.
-However, you'll find some savvy travellers, who take advantage of the cheaper accommodation rates during this time.
+However, you'll find some savvy travelers, who take advantage of the cheaper accommodations rates during this time.
 December and January are the wettest months, meaning less visitors.